dscottboggs/cozy-docker/README.md

    (youll start seeing its log entries), press ctrl+C to exit the logview and run `docker-compose up -d` again.
 Your Cozy stack should be running now.

-4. Create an instance: run `docker-compose exec cozy sh`.
-This will create an interactive shell on the running Cozy instance.
-Use `cozy-stack instances add --apps collect,contacts,drive,home,photos,settings,store --email <your email> example.com` to create a Cozy instance.
+4. Create an instance: run the following command to create a Cozy instance
+    ```sh
+    docker-compose exec -e "COZY_ADMIN_PASSWORD=`cat cozy-admin-passphrase`" cozy \
+      cozy-stack instances add \
+        --apps collect,contacts,drive,home,photos,settings,store,onboarding \
+        --email <your email> example.com
+    ```
    It's important to bear in mind here that Cozy instances are per-user: Each user requires their own subdomain and each instance will need to be created separately with this command.

+5. Install the *onboarding* app with the following command:
+    ```sh
+    docker-compose exec -e "COZY_ADMIN_PASSWORD=`cat cozy-admin-passphrase`" cozy \
+      cozy-stack apps install \
+        --domain <example.com> \
+        onboarding git://github.com/cozy/cozy-onboarding-v3.git#latest
+    ```

-5. The instance must now be registered.
+6. The instance must now be registered.
 The previous command output a registration token.
 Navigate in your web browser to the following URL, substituting your domain and registration key at the appropriate locations:
      `https://<example.com>/?registerToken=<your token>`